ryandeussing/jimhopper/_the-brain/cycles.md

 ![](/uploads/versions/brain_cycles_revised4---x0-6-835-644-363-280x---.png)

 In this cycle, (A) the seeking circuitry is focused on wanting and pursuing (B) what is genuinely satisfying and fulfilling.
 This leads to (C) more experiences of genuine satisfaction, fulfillment and happiness, including the bodily aspects of such experiences as registered by the embodiment circuitry.
-This in turn increases motivation to seek and enjoy more true goods (rather than quick fixes and other “false goods” that perpetuate suffering), which decreases fear circuitry activation (see text) and suffering in general.
+This in turn increases motivation to seek and enjoy more true goods (rather than quick fixes and other 'false goods' that perpetuate suffering), which decreases fear circuitry activation (see text) and suffering in general.

 ## Contemplative Practices for Seeking to Engage and Transform Suffering